-Exposure to folic acid in the womb may play a role in kids later developing food allergies, according to research presented at the AAAAI/WAO joint congress in Orlando in March.
+Exposure to folic acid in the womb may play a role in kids later developing food allergies, according to a study.

 Folic acid is the synthetic form of folate, the B vitamin that’s credited with reducing neural tube defects in babies.
-Women are encouraged to take folic acid supplements before and during pregnancy, and since the late 1990s, cereals have also been fortified with folic acid.
+Women are encouraged to take folic acid supplements before and during pregnancy.
+As well, since the late 1990s, cereals have also been fortified with folic acid.

 Naturally occurring folate, by contrast, is found in leafy green vegetables and legumes.